qsyed/jenkins_CI_CD/README.md

 * sudo sytemctl enable dokcer
 * sudo usermod -a -G docker jenkins

-> The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production. again install the softwares and set up the right persmissons as show above.
+> 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production. again install the softwares and set up the right persmissons as show above.

-> From install the following plugins on your jenkinks server:
+> 3. The next step is to access your jenkins server, using you_public_ip:8080. we theninstall the following plugins in our sever(Manage Jenkins -> Manage Plugins):

 * Docker Commons Plugin
 * Docker Pipeline
 * Docker plugin